Nagasaki45/watson-streaming/README.rst

 ----------

 1. This project depends on PortAudio_ - a free, cross-platform, open-source, audio I/O library.
 Install it first.
-2. Run `pip install watson_streaming`.
+2. Download the ``credentials.json`` file from IBM Watson and put it in your current working directory.
-3. Download the `credentials.json` file from IBM Watson and put it in your current working directory.
+3. ``pip install watson-streaming`` and you are ready to go!

 .. _PortAudio: http://www.portaudio.com/